 2017 – 2020: Offers of capital only from organizations/groups that did not align with protecting the island

-2020-2022: COVID restrictions and lack of capital preventing builder from traveling to property to start construction, and the Chilean constitution being rewritten on September 11, 2022.
+2020-2022: COVID restrictions and lack of capital preventing builder from traveling to property to start construction.

 Chilean Patagonia islands in the archipelago are highly valuable only when accompanied by permits – acquired over decades of time.
 Unlike other properties sold to unsuspecting buyers without the necessary permits, this property a turnkey ready-to-build site!
-Island properties without a Navy Concession that takes decades to obtain are worthless, dead capital, with a revolving door of extranjeros buying them, discovering this, and then selling to the next unsuspecting buyer.
+Island properties without a Navy Concession that takes decades to obtain are worthless, dead capital.
 In addition, Patagonia properties need environmental impact statements and change of use of land—all these permits we have that take many years to obtain.
 This is why there are almost no projects in this region completed, why there is so much stunningly beautiful land unoccupied, and why the new owner of this property will now have a turnkey ready-to-build site, with zero neighbors, now that literally thousands of steps that take years have been completed through dozens of government agencies spread across the country.

 Full disclosure for potential buyers: